MadJlzz/khaddock/README.md

-# kubeconf
+# khaddock

-Kubeconf is focused on providing declarative APIs and tooling to simplify configuration VMs (_or agents_) by only declaring states, providing a more secure and maintanable fleet of machines.
+Khaddock is focused on providing declarative APIs and tooling to simplify configuration VMs (_or agents_) by only declaring states, providing a more secure and maintanable fleet of machines.

 ## Why?